Liiv-Dev/Chat-App/README.md

-# Chat-App
+# Convo-App

-Chat App for small talk
+## Description
+Convo App for small talk.
+Connect with friends and other users.
+Send a message, connect, and build relationships